On a Class of Martingale Problems on Banach Spaces: Yamada-Watanabe theory

-In view of Theorem \ref{t.weakmart}, the uniqueness requirement for the local martingale problem associated with \eqref{eq.sde} is equivalent with the requirement that any two weak solutions $\bX_1$ and $\bX_2$ of \eqref{eq.sde} such that $X_1(0)$ and $X_2(0)$ have the same distribution $\mu$ induce the same measure on $C([0,\infty ); E)$.
-In this case, we will say that \emph{uniqueness in law} or \emph{uniqueness in distribution} holds for solutions with initial distribution $\mu$.
+In view of Theorem \ref{t.weakmart}, the uniqueness requirement for the local martingale problem associated with \eqref{eq.sde} is equivalent with the requirement that whenever $\bX_1$ and $\bX_2$ are weak solutions of \eqref{eq.sde}, possibly defined on different probability spaces, such that $X_1(0)$ and $X_2(0)$ have the same distribution $\mu$, then $\bX_1$ and $\bX_2$ have the same distribution as $C([0,\infty ); E)$-valued random variables.
+In this situation, one says that \emph{uniqueness in law} or \emph{uniqueness in distribution} holds.